shinoburc/VuePlayground/README.md

 npm run build
 ```

-### Compiles and minifies for WPA production
+### Compiles and minifies for PWA production
 ```
 npm run build
 ```

 Next, deploy `dist` directory on your web server.

-Finally, Access your web server using Web browser and install WPA application.
+Finally, Access your web server using Web browser and install PWA application.

 ### Compiles desktop application
 ```